Toddler found dead on tidal flats at Little Waihi named as Nevaeh Jahkaya Whatukura Ager

 Another Little Waihi resident said they felt like there was an eerie "sadness hanging over our entire village".

-If you have any information that may help the police enquiry, please contact Tauranga Police on 07 577 4300.
+Anyone with information that may help the police enquiry is urged to contact Tauranga Police on 07 577 4300.